Simple 5 Step 2021 Holiday eCommerce Prep List

 Stay away from templated layouts to avoid having each landing page look like the others.
 Instead, each page should have its own “personality,” images specific to that promo with promo-specific content and calls to action.

-3. Design Holiday Bundles
+3. Develop Holiday Bundles

-4. Assemble Social Media Posts, Product Images and Graphics
+4. Assemble Social Media Posts, Product Images, and Graphics

 5. Don’t Forget Current Customers